-- When accounting updates are enabled, the switch issues periodic interim accounting records for all users on the system. - Using the command without specifying an interim interval enables updates, but does not change the current interval setting.
+- ♦ When accounting updates are enabled, the switch issues periodic interim accounting records for all users on the system. - Using the command without specifying an interim interval enables updates, but does not change the current interval setting.

+'''

+Console(config) #aaa accounting update periodic 30

+Console(config)#

+'''

-Console(config)#aaa accounting update periodic 30 Console(config)# aaa authorization This command enables the authorization of Exec mode commands.
-Use the no commands form to disable the authorization service.
+aaa accounting This command enables the accounting of commands issued by the requested exec commands level with a start record message sent on connection and a stop record message sent on disconnection.
+Use the no form of the command to disable the accounting.

-method-name - Specifies an authorization method for service requests.
+method-name - Specifies an authorization method for Exec access.
 (Range: 1-64 characters)